How are Community Solar Garden programs doing across the country?

 After a successful pilot program in 2010, Colorado finally saw an expanded community solar garden program in 2016.
 The program still has a cap of 105 MW, a figure grown out of Xcel’s settlement deal.
 The Colorado community solar program has always had a goal of inclusivity.
 Since the 2010 pilot, the program has had a 5% carveout for low-income customers.
 Now, advocates hope this percentage can be dramatically increased as the state continues to update the program.

 At the end of 2019, Colorado’s community solar program hit 72 completed projects with 81 total megawatts of operational capacity.
 Xcel Energy reports on Colorado’s community solar program in its annual Renewable Energy Compliance reports.

 Although the Massachusetts Senate passed a virtual net metering bill in 2008, it didn’t begin tracking community solar projects until 2014.
 Community solar programs qualify for two Massachusetts Department of Energy Resources programs: RPS Solar Carve-out II and Solar Massachusetts Renewable Target (SMART).

-In the first quarter of 2020, Massachusetts’s community solar program hit 197 completed projects with 276 total megawatts of operational capacity.
-Data from the month of March has not yet been released.
+In the first quarter of 2021, Massachusetts’s community solar program hit 321 completed projects with 458 total megawatts of operational capacity.

 Minnesota’s community solar program launched in December of 2014, with the first full megawatt of projects installed in January 2017.
 The program has since taken off to become the most successful in the country.
 The success of the program in Minnesota can largely be attributed to its design, which places no caps on community solar project development.
 It is also carefully constructed to make solar economically viable.
 According to ILSR’s analysis, the program has saved Xcel Energy customers millions of dollars.